alan-maguire/wss/README.md

 Here we will compare the various approaches.

-## Per-process versus per-cgroup idle page tracking
+## Per-process versus per-cgroup idle page tracking versus multi-gen LRU

-First however we want to make sure that the wss-v2 (per-pid) and wss-v3 (per-cgroup) give the same results using the idle page tracking approach.
+First however we want to make sure that the wss-v2 (per-pid) and wss-v3 (per-cgroup) give the same results using the idle page tracking approach, and compare these with the wss-v4 multi-gen LRU approach.

 We test this via testwss.sh, which creates a cgroup for the [testmem](./testmem.c) program; it allocates